Sujeev-Uthayakumar/sofe3650-final-project/Iteration 1/Iteration1.md

 - [Step 3: Choose One or More Element to Refine](#Step-3:-Choose-One-or-More-Element-to-Refine)
 - [Step 4: Choose One or More Design Concepts That satisfy The Selected Drivers]
 - [Step 5: Instantiate Architecture Elements, Allocate Responsibilities, and Define Interfaces]
-- [Step 6: Sketch views and record design decisions ]
+- [Step 6: Sketch Views and Record Design Decisions]
 - [Step 7: Perform analysis of current design and review iteration]

 ## Iteration 1: Establishing an Overall System Structure